Developmental coordination disorder: Psychological and social consequences

 Psychological domain: Children with DCD may struggle with lower self-efficacy and lower self-perceived competence in peer and social relations.
 Some demonstrate greater aggressiveness and hyperactivity.

 Social domain: Children may be more vulnerable to social rejection and bullying, possibly resulting in higher levels of loneliness.

+Support domain: In the United Kingdom, dyspraxic adults are less likely to be awarded disability support for higher education than their dyslexic peers or those with co-occurring neurodivergence.
+Consequently, misinterpretations and inadequate support in these settings are more likely to occur and are less likely to be included and supported.

 Diagnosis

 Assessments for developmental coordination disorder typically require a developmental history, detailing ages at which significant developmental milestones, such as crawling and walking, occurred.
 Motor skills screening includes activities designed to indicate developmental coordination disorder, including balancing, physical sequencing, touch sensitivity, and variations on walking activities.

 The American Psychiatric Association has four primary inclusive diagnostic criteria for determining if a child has developmental coordination disorder.